JimiLab/LocalifyMusicEventData/README.md

 2) To reproduce our results used in the paper, run the notebook ```LocalifyMusicEvents-USA-2019/LocalifyMusicEvents-USA-2019_Step1_StatistcalAnalysis.ipynb```.

-## IMPORTANT NOTE FOR REPRODUCIBILITY:

-**Only run ```LocalifyMusicEvents-USA-2019/LocalifyMusicEvents-USA-2019_Step0_DataCreation.ipynb``` if you intend to use the LATEST data from CensusReporter.** Do not run this notebook if you intend to reproduce our data and results.
+**IMPORTANT note for reproducibility:** **Only run ```LocalifyMusicEvents-USA-2019/LocalifyMusicEvents-USA-2019_Step0_DataCreation.ipynb``` if you intend to use the LATEST data from CensusReporter.** Do not run this notebook if you intend to reproduce our data and results.
 The dataset used in our paper can be found [here](https://github.com/JimiLab/LocalifyMusicEventData/blob/main/LocalifyMusicEvents-USA-2019/data/LocalifyMusicEvents-USA-2019_paper.csv).

 ## Demo Poster